YooniverseLab/pencil/README.md

-# pencil, C-family programming language.
+# Pencil, C-family programming language.
 It aims to be simple enough to be used with a pencil.